the1lab/1lab/src/1Lab/Equiv.lagda.md

 Before we set about defining and working with equivalences, we'll warm up by defining, and proving basic things about, isomorphisms.
-First, we define what it means for functions to be inverses of eachother, on both the left and the right.
+First, we define what it means for functions to be inverses of each other, on both the left and the right.

 ```agda